quarkiverse/quarkus-openapi-generator/README.md

 public interface DefaultApi { /* omitted */ }
 ```

+## Additional Properties as Attribute

+If you want to map your models using composition instead inheretance for a better experience with Jackson, see the [Additional properties as attribute](./docs/modules/ROOT/pages/additional-properties-as-attribute.adoc) documentation.

 ## Template Customization

 You have the option to swap out the [templates used by this extension](deployment/src/main/resources/templates/libraries/microprofile) with your customized versions.
 To achieve this, place your custom templates under the `resources/templates` directory.
 It's crucial that the filename of each custom template matches that of the original template.